AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/fragments.md

 ### Optional
-Setting the tag as *optional* inside the fragment will replace the actual tag with empty string if it’s not present either in input or fragment json data.
+Setting a tag inside the fragment as *optional* will replace the tag with empty string if it’s not present either in input or fragment json data.

 JSON representation of the input data:
 ```json